geotrev/undernet/monolith.wiki/Buttons.md

 ### Links

 In addition to having access to button styling, you can do the same for your links.
-They also have a `.link` class should you want that option as well.
+Then write links like you normally would:

 ```html
 <a>Just a link!</a>